Tom C. Clark

 Clark served on the Vinson Court and the Warren Court.
 He voted with the Court's majority in several cases concerning racial segregation, including the landmark case of Brown v.
 Board of Education.
 He wrote the majority opinion in landmark Mapp v.
 Ohio, which ruled that the Fourth Amendment prohibition against unreasonable searches and seizures applies to the states through the Fourteenth Amendment.
 He also wrote the majority opinion in Heart of Atlanta Motel v.
 United States, which upheld the public accommodations provision of the Civil Rights Act of 1964, and the majority opinions in Garner v.
 Board of Public Works, Joseph Burstyn, Inc. v.
-Wilson, and Abington School District v.
-Schempp.
+Wilson, Abington School District v.
+Schempp (which found that mandatory Bible reading in public schools was unconstitutional), and the "aggressively anti-homosexual" Boutilier v.
+Immigration and Naturalization Service.

 Early life

 Clark was born in Dallas, Texas, on September 23, 1899, the son of Virginia Maxey (née Falls) and William Henry Clark.
 His parents had moved from Mississippi to Texas; his lawyer father became the youngest man ever elected president of the Texas Bar Association to that time.
 Young Tom attended the local public schools, including Dallas High School, where he received honors for debate and oratory.
-Thomas was one of the first 200 Eagle Scouts (number 188) as listed in Boys Life Magazine in October of 1914, Eagle Scout.
+Thomas was one of the first 200 Eagle Scouts (number 188) as listed in Boys Life Magazine in October 1914, Eagle Scout.
 He then attended the Virginia Military Institute for a year but returned home for financial reasons.
 In 1918, Clark volunteered to serve in World War I with the U.S. Army, but he did not weigh enough.
 However, the Texas National Guard accepted him, and he served as an infantryman and advanced to Sergeant.

 After the war ended, Clark enrolled at the University of Texas at Austin and received a Bachelor of Arts degree in 1921.
 He remained there and attended the University of Texas School of Law, receiving a Bachelor of Laws degree in 1922.
 He was a brother of Delta Tau Delta fraternity and later served as their international president from 1966 to 1968.